alpersonalwebsite/ants/diary-2022.md

 | 🦗 🍯 | Ponera Pennsylvanica | |
 | 🦗 🍯 | Temnothorax Rugatulus | |
 -->

+## October

+I moved the following colonies to new test tubes:
+(food was growing mold)

+* Camponotus Modoc (33)

+I replaced the test tube (out of water) with a new one for the `Pogonomyrmex Subnitidus` colony.

+I gave shrimps and also `fruit flies` (live) to the following colonies:

+* Camponotus Festinatus
+* Camponotus Ocreatus
+* Camponotus Sansabeanus (56)
+* Camponotus Vicinus (55)
+* ET
+* Odontomachus Clarus (trap-jaw)
+* Novomessor Cockerelli

+I gave shrimps and also one `mealworm` (live) to the following colonies:

+* Camponotus Discolor
+* Pogonomyrmex Rugosus
+* Pogonomyrmex Subnitidus

 ## October 21